KennethTrecy/web_template/README.md

 ### Branch
 This branch can be used to other branches, templates, or projects.

-[`rollup` package], and other necessary packages were already installed in this branch.
+Testing framework and other necessary packages were already installed in this branch.
+This branch was usually merged with other branches to add testing on the project.

-Its name is `filled_package_json` because it already has necessary packages that most other branches need.

 ### Want to contribute?
 Read the [contributing guide] for different ways to contribute in the project.